niiknow/lambda-form/README.md

 - Deploy this function and create the associated s3 bucket to store form config and submissions.
 - Create the form config and upload to s3 bucket.
 This can be done manually or by creating some kind of admin (outside the scope of this project).
 - Create the front-end of the form and submit to the endpoint.
-Example: https://niiknow.github.io/lambda-form/demo/ and the backend form configuration for this demo: https://github.com/niiknow/lambda-form/blob/master/demo/!config.json
+Example: https://niiknow.github.io/lambda-form/demo/ with backend configuration of https://github.com/niiknow/lambda-form/blob/master/demo/!config.json

-Fill in the demo form with a real email and wait for result.
+Fill out the demo form with a real email and wait for result.

 **Result**
 1. An email is sent to the Submitter
 2. An email is sent to the Owner
 3. A form submission record is stored on S3 with the extension '.submit'

-**bot deterrent features**
+**Bot/Span deterrent features**
-- Define a honeypot hidden input to protect from generic spam bot - if you ever run a wordpress blog, you may find that there are these bots that go around to auto-submit form and comments with spam messages.
+- Define a honeypot hidden input to protect from generic spam bot - if run any kind of commentable blog/website, you've probably seen bots that auto-submit these forms with spam.
+Honeypot help deny majority of these dumb bots.
-- Define origins to protect post from unknown website.
+- Define website origins to protect being use with unknown website.
-- Define and place google recaptcha to prevent more advanced bots.
+- Setup recaptcha to prevent smarter bots.

 # Tech Stacks
 **Dev Stack**